webplatform/docs/concepts/programming/the_principles_of_unobtrusive_javascript/index.md

 ---
-title: the principles of unobtrusive javascript
+title: The principles of unobtrusive JavaScript
+readiness: 'Almost Ready'
+summary: 'In this article, we discuss an important concept of JavaScript — unobtrusiveness, or how to write JavaScript so that it enhances a website experience, but is not vital for it to run.'
 tags:
   - Tutorials
   - JavaScript
-readiness: 'Almost Ready'
-summary: 'In this article, we discuss an important concept of JavaScript — unobtrusiveness, or how to write JavaScript so that it enhances a website experience, but is not vital for it to run.'
-uri: 'concepts/programming/the principles of unobtrusive javascript'
 todo_broken_links:
   note: 'During import MediaWiki could not find the following links, please fix and adjust this list.'
   links:
     - QuirksMode.org
+uri: 'concepts/programming/the principles of unobtrusive javascript'

 ---
-# The principles of unobtrusive JavaScript

-## Summary
+## <span>Summary</span>

 In this article, we discuss an important concept of JavaScript — unobtrusiveness, or how to write JavaScript so that it enhances a website experience, but is not vital for it to run.

-## Introduction
+## <span>Introduction</span>

 In the preceding articles we’ve talked a lot about HTML and CSS and how to properly implement them, and we’ve also been through the basics of JavaScript—what it is, what it can do for you, and why you should know about it.
 Before we go on to look at practical JavaScript usage in detail, we need to stop and think about how to use JavaScript sensibly so that it doesn’t exclude anyone from your web site.
 This is the core idea behind **unobtrusive JavaScript**.
 To better understand what this is and why we need it, at this point in the [Web Standards Curriculum](http://www.w3.org/wiki/Web_Standards_Curriculum) let’s consider the many uncertainties involved in JavaScript programming: